Traumatic Brain Injury (TBI)

 • Location of injury

-Research shows that there is no system or set of variables that can accurately predict outcome for a single patient [2].
-There is no definite timeline for recovery – it’s different for everyone.
-Doctors will update their prognosis as recovery progresses and provide next steps at the same time.
+Research shows that there is no system or set of variables that can accurately predict the outcome for a single patient [2].
+There is no surefire timeline for recovery—it’s different for everyone.
+Doctors will update their prognosis throughout recovery as they have more information.